FOREX-Euro at 2-month low vs dollar on European growth concerns

 DOLLAR STRENGTH

-As the euro wilted, the dollar's index against a basket of currencies rose 0.29 percent to 81.034, having earlier risen to 81.087, a two-month high.
+As the euro wilted, the dollar's index against a basket of currencies rose 0 .3 0 p ercent to 8 1.03 7, having earlier risen to 81.087, a two-month high.

-Worries over a looming "fiscal cliff" for the United States, which could trigger $600 billion in tax rises and spending cuts if unresolved, was likely to prompt investors to buy the safe-haven dollar.
+Worries over a looming "fiscal cliff" for the United States, which could trigger tax rises and spending cuts if unresolved, was likely to prompt investors to buy the safe-haven dollar.

 But for now, Europe remains a bigger worry, some analysts said.